TAI Anka

-The TAI Anka is a family of unmanned aerial vehicles developed by Turkish Aerospace Industries primarily for the Turkish Air Force.
-Envisioned in the early 2000s for aerial surveillance and reconnaissance missions, Anka has evolved into a modular platform with synthetic-aperture radar, precise weapons and satellite communication.
+The TAI Anka is a family of medium-altitude long-endurance unmanned aerial vehicles developed by Turkish Aerospace Industries for the Turkish Air Force and export.
+The drone is named after Phoenix, a mythological creature called Zümrüd-ü Anka in Turkish.
+Envisioned in the early 2000s for aerial surveillance and reconnaissance missions, Anka has evolved into a modular platform with synthetic-aperture radar, precision-guided munitions and satellite communication.
+The aircraft is also equipped for electronic warfare (EW) and signals intelligence (SIGINT) missions.
+The aircraft used common avionics architecture and ground segment with TAI Anka-3 and TAI Aksungur.
+The aircraft is capable of conducting autonomous operations including automatic take-off and landing.

-The basic version, Anka-A, was classified as a medium-altitude long-endurance unmanned aerial vehicle for reconnaissance missions.
+The basic version, Anka-A is an unmanned surveillance and reconnaissance aerial vehicle used only for intelligence, surveillance, target acquisition, and reconnaissance missions.
 Introduced in 2010, Anka granted its first contract in 2013 from Turkish Air Force.
-The Force requested further studies in advanced uninterrupted intelligence, reconnaissance and communication technologies.
+The air force requested further studies in advanced uninterrupted intelligence, reconnaissance and communication technologies.
 The aircraft was set to a long development phase to introduce national mission computer, national flight control system, synthetic aperture radar, indigenous engine and friend or foe identification system.
 Anka-B made its first flight in 2014 and completed factory tests in 2015.
 In 2017, Turkish Aerospace Industries introduced Anka-S and the aircraft entered service with the Turkish Air Force.

 Turkish Aerospace Industries offers the aircraft in two versions, Anka-B and Anka-S. Anka-I was developed specifically for Turkey's National Intelligence Organization for signal intelligence.
 Anka has accumulated more than 90,000 flight hours as of March 2021.

-The drone is named after Phoenix, a mythological creature called Zümrüd-ü Anka in Turkish.